Joe-Stoneage/StoneageTools/README.md

 To-Do:
+- Testing, would like to use https://docs.microsoft.com/de-de/dotnet/core/tutorials/testing-library-with-visual-studio-code?pivots=dotnet-6-0
-- Testing, would like to use https://docs.microsoft.com/de-de/visualstudio/test/writing-unit-tests-for-c-cpp?view=vs-2022
+- Testing, would like to use https://docs.microsoft.com/en-us/dnet/core/tutorials/testing-library-with-visual-studio-code?pivots=dotnet-6-0

 Hints:
 - would like to go completely to static classes

+**My dev-machine runs on Ubuntu, I use Visual Studio Code**